 It is about eliminating the overwhelm, and ONLY having clothing and accessories that you truly LOVE!
 How amazing is that?

 Once you shift your thinking, learning how to downsize your wardrobe is incredibly easy!
-PS You can grab my complete capsule wardrobe checklist in the Freebie Library.

 Here is a list of capsule wardrobe ideas to help you get started on how to downsize your wardrobe.